alexbelgium/hassio-addons/flexget/README.md

 FlexGet is a multipurpose automation tool for all of your media.
 See https://flexget.com/

-Default password is blank, or can be set from the addons options
+Default password is 'homeassistant123' , or can be set from the addons options

 ## Requirements